Sheilacoding/surgical/content/tribute/index.md

 Till we meet on the day of resurrection all I will say is Damirifa !!!

+## Tribute By Sheila Sopiimeh

+My first encounter with Pharm Richard Asante, affectionately called ´Surgical´on KNUST campus.
+He was the roommate of my husband then.
 [Go to List of tributes](#list)